sanketsanap5/EScooter-Data-Pipeline/README.md

 ## Solution

-  In order to achieve automated data pipeline which will load transactional data into warehouse,
+  > In order to achieve automated data pipeline which will load transactional data into warehouse
   1. First of all we need to clean the data by performing **ETL** operations with the help of **Pandas** library and put cleaned data in **staging** database which would be **Postgres** in this case.
   3. Once data is loaded successfully in staging db, we will process and validate data in distributed way and parallely with the help of **PySpark** library with